A Budget-Friendly Guide to Saranda, Albania

 The location is unbeatable – right outside the ferry terminal.

-This hotel is affordable and located perfectly by the coast in Ksamil.
-The owners are lovely and it even has free breakfast included – all for around just £44 for 2-3 people rooms.
+This hotel is fairly priced and located perfectly by the coast in Ksamil.
+The owners are lovely and it even has free breakfast included.

 Saranda has incredible food, especially seafood!
 There are also a ton of delicious burger and pizza places as well as highly raved about vegetarian restaurants.